Meno Martha International Menopause Directory

 In Calcium and Calcium Supplements – Achieving the Right Balance the (United States) Mayo Clinic elaborate on:

-“Before you consider calcium supplements, be sure you understand how much calcium you need, the pros and cons of calcium supplements, and which type of supplement to choose”.7
+“Before you think about increasing your calcium intake or taking calcium supplements, be sure you understand how much calcium you need and the benefits and risks of supplements”.7

 Vitamin D